Hard water: England and Wales

 Information from the Drinking Water Inspectorate shows that drinking water in England is generally considered to be 'very hard', with most areas of England, particularly east of a line between the Severn and Tees estuaries, exhibiting above 200 ppm for the calcium carbonate equivalent.

 Water in London, for example, is mostly obtained from the River Thames and River Lea, both of which derive a significant proportion of their dry weather flow from springs in limestone and chalk aquifers.
 Wales, Devon, Cornwall, and parts of northwest England are softer water areas and range from 0 to 200 ppm.
 In the brewing industry in England and Wales, water is often deliberately hardened with gypsum in the process of Burtonisation.

 Generally, water is mostly hard in urban areas of England where soft water sources are unavailable.
 Several cities built water supply sources in the 18th century as the Industrial Revolution and urban population burgeoned.

 Manchester was a notable such city in North West England and its wealthy corporation built several reservoirs at Thirlmere and Haweswater in the Lake District to the north.
 There is no exposure to limestone or chalk in their headwaters and consequently the water in Manchester is rated as 'very soft'.
 Similarly, tap water in Birmingham is also soft as it is sourced from the Elan Valley Reservoirs in Wales, even though groundwater in the area is hard.

 Ireland

 The EPA has published a standards handbook for the interpretation of water quality in Ireland in which definitions of water hardness are given.
 Section 36 discusses hardness.
 Reference to original EU documentation is given, which sets out no limit for hardness.
 The handbook also gives no "Recommended or Mandatory Limit Values" for hardness.

 The handbook does indicate that above the midpoint of the ranges defined as "Moderately Hard", effects are seen increasingly: "The chief disadvantages of hard waters are that they neutralise the lathering power of soap [...] and, more important, that they can cause blockage of pipes and severely reduced boiler efficiency because of scale formation.
 These effects will increase as the hardness rises to and beyond 200 mg/L CaCO_{3}."

+Netherlands

+In the Netherlands, the legal minimum hardness for drinking water is 1 mmol/l.

+Examples of measurements from the water suppliers in the metropolitan area (Randstad) are around 1.42 mmol/l (7.9 DH or 141 ppm) from Dunea, or between 5 and 11 DH (95 to 200 ppm) from Vitens.

+According to the terms given above, this could be interpreted as varying from "Moderately hard" to "Hard".